 Who has the best wine list in the country?
 It’s impossible to say.

 Every best wine list is the best in its own way.
-A good wine list can be an epic physical tome or a lightweight QR menu.
+The best wine list can be an epic physical tome or a lightweight QR code menu.
 That’s why, when we set out to determine who has the best wine list, we ultimately decided not to rank them against each other.
 The experience of drinking certain wines and the purpose of specific wine lists is too variable to compare accurately.

 They are presented in no meaningful order.
 They are the 10 wine lists that, over the past few years, people can’t stop talking about.